witoldmetel/10x-cards/.ai/prd.md

 - Rate limiting 5 requests/minute
 - JWT sessions valid for 7 days
 - Sanitization of all user inputs
+- - User API keys (e.g., for OpenRouter) will be stored securely by encrypting them using ASP.NET Core Data Protection APIs to avoid any plaintext exposure.
+In addition, for higher security, dedicated key management solutions like Azure Key Vault can be integrated.
+- - The application will adopt ASP.NET Core Identity to handle user registration, login, and session management in line with current ASP.NET standards.
+For API interactions, JWT tokens will be employed to enhance security, ensuring token validity for 7 days and seamless reauthentication.

 ### 3.6 Review Interface